kunalsood/SMXTwitterEngine/README.md

 # SMXTwitterEngine

 After being annoyed by the complexity of other Twitter libraries for iOS, I built this.
-It only supports posting a Tweet, and I've no intention of supporting the other capabilities in Twitter.
+It supports posting a tweet, and receiving a user's stream.

-It uses iOS5's Twitter framework when running on a device that supports it, but falls back to good a old fashioned UIWebView if the device is running 4.x or there are no Twitter accounts configured in iOS.
+It uses iOS5's Twitter framework when running on a device that supports it, but falls back to good a old fashioned UIWebView if there are no Twitter accounts configured in iOS.

-If you only want to use it on iOS5, it's really simple:
+It's really simple to use:

 ``` objc
 [SMXTwitterEngine sendTweet:@"This is a tweet" withCompletionHandler:^(NSDictionary *response, NSError *error){